 Every sounding of an alarm should be treated as real.
-If you personally see or suspect fire, pull an alarm and immediately contact security at (212) 217-7777.
-Upon evacuation, residents and staff may not re-enter the building unless instructed by college personnel and/or first responders.
+If you personally see or suspect fire, pull an alarm and immediately contact Public Safety at (212) 217-7777.
+Upon evacuation, residents and staff may not reenter the building unless instructed by college personnel and/or first responders.